 The concept of intrasexual selection explains the competition that men have to go through in a bid to attract females – and therefore mate with them.

-Intrasexual selection between males is probably best explained by other primates and animals that have to fight off competition in order to mate.
+Intrasexual competition between males is probably best explained by other primates and animals that have to fight off competition in order to mate.

 For example, strong males amongst the monkeys, deer antlers, cocks, and beetles will only succeed in procreating after out-competing rivals by fighting them and/or controlling a colony of females.

 The concept of intersexual selection explains the criteria females use to select the men they wish to mate with.

 prominent plumage, elaborate courtship behaviours, or extreme body ornamentation—are so strongly preferred by females of certain species that they will mate only with those males possessing the strongest expression of the trait.

 While females don’t usually make their choices by verbal communication, they will exude physical and other signals such as body and cloth color choices, facial expressions, and other enticing clues.